Here’s an interesting project for you to try: boil water in a paper bag.

 How It Works

 Paper is a poor conductor of heat so the water heats slowly.
+Plus, paper absorbs some water.
 Conduction of heat through the paper eventually increases the temperature of the water to its boiling point.
 The heat keeps the water from seeping through the bag, while the high heat capacity of the water keeps the paper from igniting.

 Boil Water in Other Materials